Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Listeners appreciate the thorough research and storytelling that highlights lesser-known aspects of Boston's history.
+Listeners appreciate the rich historical details and storytelling style, noting that it adds depth to their understanding of Boston's history.

 Chart Rankings